 Pregnancy-Associated Mortality Review (PAMR)

-The Department of Health and Senior Services (DHSS) Division of Community and Public Health is responsible for conducting the Pregnancy-Associated Mortality Review (PAMR) program to improve surveillance and analysis of maternal deaths in Missouri.
-The PAMR Committee analyzes all maternal deaths that occur while a woman is pregnant, or within one year of the end of her pregnancy.
+The Department of Health and Senior Services (DHSS) Division of Community and Public Health is responsible for conducting the Pregnancy-Associated Mortality Review (PAMR) program pursuant to 192.990 RSMo.
+The PAMR was established to improve data collection and reporting of maternal deaths in Missouri.
+The PAMR Board analyzes all maternal deaths that occur while a woman is pregnant,or within one year of the end of her pregnancy.
 This requires an in-depth medical and social review to look into the factors that contribute to, or directly cause the death, and to prevent future occurrences.
-The PAMR Committee consists of approximately 18 geographically diverse members representing various specialties that interact and impact maternal health.
+The PAMR Board consists of approximately 18 geographically diverse members representing various specialties that interact and impact maternal health.

 - Maternal death